 We have, however, arrived at these numbers with great care.
-We attempted to cross-check data against different sources, which occasionally led to contradictory values.
+We attempted to cross-check other data against different sources, which occasionally led to contradictory values.
 Such contradictions are usually the result of differences among the experimental samples that are reported or of differences in the accuracy of experiments themselves.
-We resolved such differences by judging the source, by reducing the number of significant figures to accommodate the conflict, or by omitting those data from the table.
+We resolved such differences by judging the source, by reducing the number of significant figures to accommodate the conflict, or by omitting those data from the tables.
 We attempt to report no more decimal places than are accurate.
 The resulting numbers will suffice for most calculations.
-However, the reader who needs high accuracy should be sure of the physical constitution of the material and should then consult the latest secondary or primary sources to see if better information has been obtained.
+However, the reader who needs high accuracy should be sure of the physical constitution of the material and should then consult the most recent secondary or primary sources.

-The format of these tables is quite close to that established by R. M. Drake, Jr., in his excellent appendix on thermophysical data [A.1].
-However, although we use a few of Drake's numbers directly in Table A.6, many of his other values have been superseded by more recent measurements.
-One secondary source from which many of the data here were obtained was the Purdue University series Thermophysical Properties of Matter [A.2].
+The format of these tables is quite close to that established a halfcentury ago by R. M. Drake, Jr., in his excellent appendix on thermophysical data [A.1].
+Today, most of Drake's values have been superseded by more accurate measurements.
+One secondary source from which many of the data for solids were obtained is the Purdue University series Thermophysical Properties of Matter [A.2].
 The Purdue series is the result of an enormous property-gathering effort carried out under the direction of Y. S. Touloukian and several coworkers.
-The various volumes in the series are dated from 1970 onward, and addenda were issued throughout the following decade.
-IUPAC, NIST, and other agencies have since developed standard reference data for various substances, some of which are contained in [A.3-A.11].
-We have taken many data for fluids from those publications.
-A third secondary source that we have used is the G. E. Heat Transfer Data Book [A.12].
+Volumes in the series are dated from 1970 onward, and addenda were issued throughout the following decade.
+NIST, IUPAC, and other agencies have since developed standard reference data and correlations for many fluid substances, some of which are contained in [A.3-A.11].
+These correlations are based on critical evaluation of multiple experiments, and they are structured to maintain consistency amongst thermodynamic properties.
+We have taken most of our data for fluids from those publications.
+A third secondary source that we used is the G. E. Heat Transfer Data Book [A.12].

-Numbers that did not come directly from [A.1], [A.2], [A.12] or the sources of standard reference data were obtained from a variety of manufacturers' tables, handbooks, and other technical literature.
-While we have not documented all these diverse sources and the various compromises that were made in quoting them, specific citations are given below for the bulk of the data in these tables.
+Numbers for solids that did not come directly from standard reference correlations, [A.2], or [A.3] were obtained from a variety of manufacturers' tables, handbooks, and other technical literature.
+While we have not documented all these diverse sources and the various compromises that were made in quoting them, the specific citations that follow account for the bulk of the data in these tables.

 Table A.1 gives the density, specific heat, thermal conductivity, and thermal diffusivity for various metallic solids.
 These values were obtained from volumes 1 and 4 of [A.2] or from [A.3] whenever it was possible to find them there.
 Most thermal conductivity values in the table have been rounded off to two significant figures.
 The reason is that k is sensitive to very minor variations in physical structure that cannot be detailed fully here.
-Notice, for example, the significant differences between pure silver and 99.9% pure silver, or between pure aluminum and 99% pure aluminum.
-Additional information on the characteristics and use of these metals can be found in the ASM $Metals\ Handbook\ [A.13]$ .
+Notice, for example, the significant differences between pure aluminum and 99% pure aluminum, and the still larger differences for alloyed aluminum.
+Additional information on the characteristics and use of these metals can be found in the ASM Metals Handbook [A.13].